PatrykWisniewski/demoblaze-ui-tests/README.md

 - Key user flows validation
 - Element visibility and navigation checks

+## Continuous Integration
+The project is integrated with GitHub Actions.
+Tests are automatically executed on every pull request in a headless browser environment.

+The pipeline:
+- builds the project using Maven
+- runs UI tests in headless mode
+- generates test reports (Surefire + ExtentReports)
+- uploads reports as artifacts for further analysis

 ## How to Run Tests
 1. Clone the repository
 2. Run tests using Maven: